Home / Services / Managed M365

 License hygiene & tenant governance

 What needs to happen continuously after rollout but rarely does: who has which license, why, since when, and do they still need it?
 Which apps are allowed in the tenant?
 Who may create new Teams teams?
-We build a rhythm in which this is reviewed once per quarter, instead of once every three years in panic.
+We build a rhythm in which this is reviewed once a quarter, instead of once every three years in panic.

 What you should look out for — even if you don’t go with us